Human Factors International (HFI) UX/UxD/HCI Certification Reality

 My observation was HFI was increasing the cost of Certification every year by 15% to 20%.

-My experience with classes was fast-forwarded speed, Experts teachers were just going through textbooks as if nobody cares, and they were not taking questions between.
+My experience with classes was fast-forwarded speed, Experts teachers were going through textbooks as if nobody cared, and they were not taking questions between.

-I would agree that doing HFI is a better option than pursuing video-based courses online for learning UX.
-Now there is a trend that any dumb guy comes forward to put his course on the internet to sell UX crash courses.
-And not even yesterday did you know that person existed and there is no proof that the crash course content creator is giving valid input that may land you a high-paying job as he promised in Apple/Microsoft/Google and whatnot.
+I agree that doing HFI is better than pursuing video-based courses online for learning UX.
+But, unfortunately, now there is a trend that any dumb guy comes forward to put his course on the internet to sell UX crash courses.
+And not even yesterday did you know that person existed, and there is no proof that the crash course content creator is giving valid input that may land you a high-paying job as he promised in Apple/Microsoft/Google and whatnot.

-HFI has a rule you have to score more than 70% on average to get CUA/CXA/CDPA certification.
-One observation in my class we were 20 students and 2 got certified at the end.
+HFI has a rule: you must score more than 70% on average to get CUA/CXA/CDPA certification.
+One observation in my class we were 20 students, and two got certified at the end.
 So the success rate of getting certified was 10% after spending lakhs of rupees just for a 10-day course.
-Somehow it proves HFI’s teaching doesn’t promise that you will get certified by attending their courses.
+Somehow it proves HFI’s teaching doesn’t promise that you will get certified by attending their classes.

 Human-Computer Interaction (HCI) is an Art and Science.
-So to acquire a skill like this you have to spend at least 10 years of your professional life dedicated and working in this domain.
-So better join a graduation or post-graduation or Master’s degree college that teaches this in length than just five days of learning hoping 1.5 lahks will help you get there.
+So to acquire a skill like this, you must spend at least ten years of your professional life dedicated and working in this domain.
+So better join graduation, post-graduation, or Master’s degree college that teaches this in length than just five days of learning, hoping 1.5 lahks will help you get there.

-I hope this helps to take your decision to get into this field of HCI.
+I hope this helps you decide to get into this field of HCI.

 Thanks & Regards